 My kids do eat pasta and Annie’s mac-and-cheese is their favorite.
 I used a clear bin from The Home Edit’s pantry set which is perfect for boxed pasta.
 The bin is a 10 in x 10 in square, so you can fit another row of boxes or other types of pasta behind this row.

-Candy and Chocolate
+Pantry Storage Containers for Candy and Chocolate

-My last two Rubbermaid Brilliance containers!
+Here are my last two Rubbermaid Brilliance containers!
 I used the 7.8 cup size for mini chocolates and the 3.2 cup size for our favorite dark chocolate bars.
 Finally, a narrow bin corrals any miscellaneous treats and candies.

-Pantry Storage for Refills and Miscellaneous Items
+Best Pantry Storage Baskets for Refills

-Finally, I ordered this set of three woven baskets to use for miscellaneous items and refills.
+Finally, I ordered this set of three woven baskets to use for miscellaneous pantry items and refills.
 I already shared the teabag organizer we keep in a kitchen drawer in this post.
 For the pantry, I used a woven basket for the tea bag refills.

 Woven baskets are also great for miscellaneous items that you do not want to decant.
 I’m using this one for marshmallows and store-bought cookies.